collinalexbell/HackMatrix/game-design.md

 200$: Choose one of the 3 user selected playable cities 300$: Choose one of the 3 user selected playable cities 500$: Choose one of the 3 user selected playable cities
+### Final Evaluation of the Lenses
+I should do a final evaluation of lenses to ensure that the game is most impactful before I hit the ship button.
+I can do this after I submit for review (while waiting for review)
 ## Interface
 Minimal currently.
 Probably needs a bit more of something.
 At least a build mode with block selection or something.